0w0Demonic/AquaHotkey/README.md

 ## AquaHotkeyX - Batteries-Included

-AquaHotkeyX builds on the core AquaHotkey extension system.
-Designed for clarity, conciseness and elegance.
+AquaHotkeyX is a collection of extensions that I use for my own projects. it's a general-purpose standard lib designed for clarity, conciseness and elegance.

 It embraces functional programming idioms like stream-like methods, optional types, mappers and predicates.